-Research Philosophy: The research was guided by the positivist research philosophy which regards the world as made up of observable and measurable facts and assumes that there is an objective reality out there.
+The research was guided by the positivist research philosophy which regards the world as made up of observable and measurable facts and assumes that there is an objective reality out there.
 The positivist research philosophy regards the world as made up of observable and measurable facts and assumes that there is an objective reality out there (Ma & Xie, 2023).

-Research Design: Drawing on a quantitative nonexperimental research methodology, the research utilized a correlational cross-sectional survey research design to examine the non-causal relationship between study variables.
+The research employed the correlational cross-sectional survey research design to examine the non-causal relationship between study variables.
 The design was appropriate for collecting data once from many individuals at a single point in time to test statistical relationships between two or more variables without the researcher controlling or manipulating any of them (Aryuwat et al., 2024).
-Target Population: The target population for this study consisted of 188 project management staff in charge of the mining projects of the 7 mining companies in Kwale County, Kenya.
-The choice of the 7 mining companies is due to their massive contributions to the mining industry in the Kenya.

-Sampling Frame: The sampling frame for this study consisted of the list of the 7 mining companies in Kwale County, Kenya.

-Sample Size and Sampling Technique: This section presents the sample size and sampling techniques for this study.
+The target population consisted of 224 project implementation team in charge of 56 road construction projects under the Kenya Rural Roads Authority in Kilifi County, Kenya.
+The project implementation team consisted of project managers, site agents, resident engineers and assistant resident engineers in charge of the 56 road construction projects under the Kenya Rural Roads Authority in Kilifi County, Kenya.
+The unit of observation consisted of the project implementation team member, while the unit of analysis consisted of the road construction project.
+Table 1 presents the target population.

+Table 1.
+Target Population

+Strata Target Population Percentage

+Project Managers 56 25%

+Site Agents 56 25%

+Resident Engineers 56 25%

+Assistant Resident Engineers 56 25%

+Total 224 100%

-Sample Size: The Yamane (1967) formula was used to calculate sample size at 95% confidence level and 5% significance level to ensure that the sample size was truly reflective of the target population.
+The sampling frame for this study consisted of the list of 224 project implementation team in charge of 56 road construction projects under the Kenya Rural Roads Authority in Kilifi County, Kenya.
+The sampling frame was as per the Kenya Rural Roads Authority (2023)'s data base as at 31st December, 2023.
+The Yamane (1967) formula was used to calculate sample size at 95% confidence level and 5% significance level to ensure that the sample size was truly reflective of the target population.